citusdata/mongo_fdw/README.md

 down the functions that are not present on the MongoDB server.
 The aggregate filters, orders, variadic and distinct are not pushed down.

+### ORDER BY push-down
+mongo_fdw now also supports order by push-down.
+If possible, push order by clause to the remote server so that we get the ordered result set from the foreign server itself.
+It might help us to have an efficient merge join.
+NULLs behavior is opposite on the MongoDB server.
+Thus to get an equivalent result, we can only push-down ORDER BY with either ASC NULLS FIRST or DESC NULLS LAST.
+Moreover, as MongoDB sorts only on fields, only column names in ORDER BY expressions are pushed down.

 ### New MongoDB C Driver Support
 This enhancement is to add a new [MongoDB][1]' C driver.
 The current implementation is based on the legacy driver of MongoDB.
 But